 - EB-2 = Personal with exceptional ability or professionals holding an advanced degree

 - EB-3 = Professionals, skilled workers, or unskilled workers

 - EB-4 = Religious ministers and other “special” immigrants

-The most common types of visas sought are EB-2 through EB-4, though our law firm can assist with any type of employment-based visa.
+The most common types of visas sought are EB-2 through EB-4, our law firm can assist with these types of employment-based visas.